sliptype/snabbdom-typestyle/README.md

 Then, on the client-side, pass a selector for the style element rendered by the server to `makeClientSideCssModule(styleElementSelector: string | undefined)`.

-Doing this avoids duplicating the style element when the application is hydrated.
+Doing this avoids duplication of the style element when the application is hydrated.

 ```
 import PropsModule from 'snabbdom/modules/props';